mjharriso/MIDAS/README.md

 	python hinterp_example.py # fms/horiz_interp does bi-linear interpolation from the original
 	                          # 1-deg to a 5-deg grid with masking
-	python hist.py            # volume-weighted histogram of salinity in the Indian Ocean
+	python hist.py            # volume-weighted histogram of salinity in the Indian Ocean python subtile.py         # use subtiling algorithm to calculate un-weighted
+ 	       			  # cell average bathymetry and roughness.
+Example along the Eastern US

 USAGE
 =====